ydsingh/alexa/labs/CLI/cli-task-2.md

 ## Task 2
   **Once you have the CLI setup let's scaffold our first project**

-1. Open up a command prompt.
+1. Open up a terminal window (or command prompt).
 Navigate to a directory that you would like to work in.

+**Note:** Once you have your terminal window open, don't close it!
+We'll be using it throughout the rest of this lab.

 2. Enter the command below.